belle2/basf2/online_book/prerequisites/python.rst

 Investigating your DataFrame
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In jupyter notebooks you can display a DataFrame by calling it in a cell.
-You can see the output, where in our case each row corresponds to one candidate:
+In jupyter notebooks, the last value of a cell is shown as output.
+So if we create a cell with

 .. code:: ipython3

   df

-Note that for the dataframe to be displayed a cell with multiple lines of code, one must call it at the end of the cell.
+as the last line, we will see a visual representation of the dataframe.
+In your case each row of the dataframe corresponds to one candidate of a collision event.

-You can see a preview of the dataframe by only showing the ``head`` of the dataframe.
-Try using ``tail`` for the opposite effect.
-(Optional: You can specify the number of rows shown in the brackets).
+You can also show a preview of the dataframe by only showing the first few rows using ``head``.
+Similarly ``tail`` shows the last few rows.
+Optionally: You can specify the number of rows shown in parentheses.

 .. code:: ipython3

   df.head(5)

-Each DataFrame has an index (which is in our case the number of the candidates) and a set of columns:
+Each DataFrame has an index (you can think of this as row numbers, in our case the number of the candidates) and a set of columns:

 .. code:: ipython3

   len(df.columns)

-You can access the full data stored in the DataFrame with the ``to_numpy`` object, which is a large 2D numpy matrix
+You can access the full data stored in the DataFrame with the ``to_numpy`` method, which is a large 2D numpy matrix

 .. code:: ipython3

   df.to_numpy

-However ``to_numpy`` may not be the mot visually pleasing, or easy, way to see the contents of your dataframe.
+However ``to_numpy`` may not be the most visually pleasing (or easy) way to inspect the contents of your dataframe.

-A useful feature to quickly summarize your data is to use the descibe function:
+A useful feature to quickly summarize your data is to use the ``descibe`` method:

 .. code:: ipython3